Our Mission and History

 They imagined the Center to come up with fresh, practical alternatives to public policies that fail everyday Washingtonians.

 To further that mission, our respected policy analysts seek to shape our state’s budget discussions.
-We pay particular attention to how Washington’s spending and revenue practices impact low and moderate-income families.
+We pay particular attention to how Washington’s spending and revenue practices impact families with low and moderate incomes.

 We’ve added to the public discourse over ballot measures that affect state fiscal policies by providing detailed analysis of their impacts on everyday families.

-We’ve offered analysis and policy ideas like the Working Families Tax Rebate and improvements that can be made on state public assistance programs.
+We’ve offered analysis and policy ideas like the Working Families Tax Rebate and improvements that can be made on state social programs.
 We also work with a broad base of advocacy groups, policymakers and local coalitions on a number of areas.

 What we do: